EmadHanif/spring-authorization-password-grant/README.md

 # Spring Authorization Server With OAuth 2.0 Password Grant Implementation

 It's time to bid adieu to `spring-security-oauth2` and embrace the future with Spring Authorization Server.
 While aligning with OAuth 2.1 draft specification, Spring Authorization Server doesn't provide built-in support for the password grant-type.
 For further details on OAuth 2.1, refer to this [link](https://www.miniorange.com/blog/what-is-oauth2-1-sso-protocol/).
-However, recognizing its significance, especially for direct integration with Angular/React/Vue, this repository offers a comprehensive template for implementing OAuth 2.0 password grant using Spring Authorization Server.
+However, recognizing its significance, especially for direct integration with Angular/React/Vue, this repository provides a comprehensive template for implementing OAuth 2.0 password grant using Spring Authorization Server.

 ## Setup Instructions

-### 1. Prerequisites

-The repository requires Java 21, leveraging virtual threads, and Spring Boot 3.0.

-### 2. Database Configuration
+### 1. Database Configuration

 The implementation is configured with PostgreSQL.
 Ensure that the database configuration in `application-dev.properties` matches your setup: